mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 ## Ruby

-When you use Ruby, you need to use a mirror because by default, Ruby use <https://rubygems.org>, which is not accessible in mainland China.
+When you use Ruby, you need to use a mirror because Ruby uses <https://rubygems.org> by default, which is not accessible in mainland China.

 > Could not fetch specs from https://rubygems.org/